 It’s glorious, right?
 Intricate, calculated, and grand.
-This rustic style fireplace creates an unexpected focal point in a beautifully designed Spanish style home.
-Not only does a rustic style fireplace add the function of warmth to its home, but it’s also a great way to punch up the style of choice.
-In this home, rustic and Spanish style flavor comes to life as a result of schemed forethought.
+This rustic-style fireplace creates an unexpected focal point in a beautifully designed Spanish-style home.
+Not only does a rustic-style fireplace add the function of warmth to its home, but it’s also a great way to punch up the style of choice.
+This home’s rustic and Spanish-style flavor comes to life due to schemed forethought.

-Allow me to unpack how the various trades of construction and design came together to create this masterpiece for intentional Spanish style home décor.
+Let me unpack how the various trades of construction and design came together to create this masterpiece for intentional Spanish-style home décor.

 Numbers don’t lie.
 It took 4 Men, 3 Weeks, 4 Tons of Stone, 4,500 Pieces of Stone, and 3 Tear Downs to get to the perfect finished piece.

-As with any construction project, it starts with the foundation.
-For a wall to hold the weight of four tons of stone, the concrete foundation of this Spanish style home must be solid.
+As with any rustic decor construction project, it starts with the foundation.
+For a wall to hold the weight of four tons of stone, the concrete foundation of this Spanish-style home must be solid.
 More than solid – unyielding.

 The design (completed months before construction begins) will finally be actualized.
-Embedded into this stone fireplace is four tons of sandstone native to the Hill Country of Central Texas.
-Then, upon delivery of the sandstone, each block is cut, chipped, and chopped into smaller individual pieces which eventually take resident in the wall.
+Embedded into this stone fireplace are four tons of sandstone native to the Hill Country of Central Texas.
+Then, upon delivery of the sandstone, each block is cut, chipped, and chopped into smaller pieces that eventually take residence in the wall.
 That’s right.
-4,500 stones become embedded together piece-by-piece.
+4,500 stones become embedded together piece by piece.
 These stones are mortared from behind, top, and bottom.

-Progress continues and several pieces are placed over a period of time.
+Progress for the rustic-style fireplace continues, and several pieces are placed over a period of time.
 A step is taken back to evaluate.
 More pieces fasten in securely.
-There were three tear-downs involved in this 3-week process bore by four skilled masons.
+Three tear-downs were involved in this 3-week process, bore by four skilled masons.

 Have I ever mentioned how much I adore the craft of a good mason?
-These people are real artisans who forge something beautiful out of raw earth materials.
+These real artisans forge something beautiful out of raw earth materials.
 And it’s back-breaking, challenging work.
 Go hug a mason.

-Decorative Spanish terracotta tiles accent around the firebox while a reclaimed antique Spanish wooden mantle anchors into place.
-The sandstone hearth completes the structure.
+Decorative Spanish terracotta tiles accentuate the firebox while a reclaimed antique Spanish wooden mantle anchors into place.
+The sandstone hearth completes the structure of this rustic-style fireplace.
 Top it off with the jewelry of accent lighting.
-The rustic style light not only illuminates the entire wall, but it also adds an inviting ambiance for those who will gather in the presence of this fireplace’s giving warmth.
+The rustic style light illuminates the entire wall and adds an inviting ambiance for those who will gather in the presence of this fireplace’s warmth.